nguyendhst/HK231-Specialized-Project/documentation/report/system-design.md

 ### Key Components

-- **User Management Microservice:**
+- **User Management:**

 	- This microservice handles user authentication, registration, profile management, and access control.

 	- It provides APIs for user-related operations, such as user creation, authentication, and updating user profiles.

-- **Project Management Microservice:**
+- **Project Management:**

 	- This microservice is responsible for managing user projects within the platform.
 	- It handles operations like creating, updating, and deleting projects, as well as retrieving project information.
 	- It provides APIs for project management, such as project creation, retrieval, and modification.

-- **Application Deployment Microservice:**
+- **Application Deployment Engine:**

-	- This microservice focuses on deploying the web applications created by users within the platform.
+	- This component focuses on deploying the web applications created by users within the platform.
 	- It receives the application models, validates them, and handles the deployment process.
 	- It may interact with other microservices to ensure the availability of necessary resources for the deployed applications.

-- **Business Logic Execution Microservice:**
+- **Business Logic Execution Engine:**

-	- This microservice is responsible for executing the business logic defined by users within their applications.
+	- This component is responsible for executing the business logic defined by users within their applications.
 	- It receives the user-defined logic, which can be in the form of scripts, rules, workflows, or other configurations.
 	- It executes the logic based on the runtime context and provides the necessary data and services to support the execution.